Getting Started As A New Landlord

 A jumbo mortgage, or non-conforming loan, exceeds the Federal Housing Finance Agency’s dollar limit.
 These are most suitable for expensive, luxury properties.
 Larger loans are riskier for lenders, so prepare for strict requirements.

 Government-insured mortgages are financed by one of three federal agencies—the Federal Housing Administration (FHA), the Department of Veterans Affairs (USVA), or the Department of Agriculture (USDA).
-VA mortgages are for military families, while USDA mortgages are for low- to middle-income rural families.
+VA loans are for military families, while USDA mortgages are for low- to middle-income rural families.
 The agency is responsible for paying the lender if you bail.

 Government-insured loans are highly accessible.
 If you have a decent credit score, you can secure an FHA loan with a down payment as small as 3.5%.